FINRAOS/DataGenerator/docs/tags/DG_Range.rst

 DG:Range
 ===========

-There is "dg:range" build in DG feature.
+There is DG feature - "dg:range" tag.

 Features:
  * Can generate range of positive / negative BigDecimals